CheAhMeD/ESP32_HotPlate/README.md

 *I designed one using KiCad if any one is interested drop me a message, but you can just solder the different components manually*

 ## Usage
-**In the images folder there is a video demo on how to use the hot plate.**
+In the images folder there is a small **video demo** on how to use the hot plate.

 ### Screenshots
 <img src="images/hot_plate.png" alt="Hot Plate" width="280" height="300">